Horizontal eLearning Integrated Observation System

 The project's aim is that of monitoring the progress of eLearning in Europe

-Objectives The HELIOS transversal action aims at establishing and consolidating a sustainable observation platform able to dynamically monitor the progress of e-Learning in Europe vis-à-vis policy objectives and to forecast future scenarios of e-learning evolution, thus closing the gap between the large amount of “fragmentary” data existing today about e-Learning policies, practices, research and market and the need for understandable, usable and coherent policy-related information by European national and local policy makers.
-Main objectives
+The HELIOS transversal action aims at establishing and consolidating a sustainable observation platform able to dynamically monitor the progress of e-Learning in Europe vis-à-vis policy objectives and to forecast future scenarios of e-learning evolution, thus closing the gap between the large amount of “fragmentary” data existing today about e-Learning policies, practices, research and market and the need for understandable, usable and coherent policy-related information by European national and local policy makers.

 - To close the gap between information existing and need of useful data for decision makers by producing 12 thematic reports focusing on desk and field research and 2 comparative analysis reports covering the whole EU.